U.S. Coast Guard responds to Kerrville, Texas floods

-A U.S. Coast Guard MH-65 Dolphin helicopter aircrew conducts a familiarization flyover, July 10, 2025, at the Kerrville-Kerr County Airport in Kerrville, Texas.
-The aircrew was relieved shortly afterward by an incoming aircrew to maintain a continuous asset presence in the wake of the catastrophic flash flooding near Kerrville.
+A U.S. Coast Guard MH-65 Dolphin helicopter aircrew prepares for a flyover, July 10, 2025, above Kerrville, Texas.
+The aircrew was relieved shortly after their flight by an incoming aircrew to maintain a continuous asset presence in the wake of the catastrophic flash flooding near Kerrville.
 (U.S. Coast Guard photo by Petty Officer 3rd Class Carmen Caver)

 |Date Taken: